rmsk2/Hello_Foenix256_Jr/README.md

 I think it is a great little machine and I like it a lot.
 On top of that (and in contrast to other similar projects) it is real!
 The hardware is sitting on my desk **today** and works reliably.
 When compared to the Commander X16 the F256 Jr. is a more ambitious design.
-The memory management is much more flexible, it features a math coprocessor for fast multiplication/divison and includes a DMA Controller (i.e. a Blitter) which should make it, at least in that respect, a more capable retro gaming system than the X16.
+The memory management is much more flexible, it features a math coprocessor for fast multiplication and includes a DMA Controller (i.e. a Blitter) which should make it, at least in that respect, a more capable retro gaming system than the X16.
 The kernel even provides a SLIP based TCP stack which should make it possible to connect the F256 Jr. to the internet without adding the optional WiFi module, but I have not tried that, yet.